Gakuzi/TGBot-MyVersion/README.md

 // Telegram bot token from \@BotFather. const botToken = "<botToken>";

-// link to Google WebApp for working with doGet(e) responses. const webAppUrl = "Optional[<webAppUrl>]";
+// link to Google WebApp for working with doPost(e) responses. const webAppUrl = "Optional[<webAppUrl>]";

 // print the URL and OPTIONS of the request when executed, false by default.